 Medium Term planning

 This is completed for each theme by the class teacher each half term.
 The planning is around the learning opportunities and activities and enhancements to the continuous provision that will be carried out.
-In Reception there will be detailed planning for adult led Literacy and Thinking sessions and separate from the other areas of development.
-Nursery planning with be all in one document.
-Planning is differentiated to meet the individual needs of the pupils.
+Planning incorporates differentiation through individual learning intent for individual children.
+There will be planning in place for the different areas of learning.

 Short Term Planning

-This is completed weekly or when required and outlines what learning opportunities that will be available that week and desired outcomes.
-This will include adult led learning times and child led play time plan – This is influenced by feedback from the previous weeks plans and learning that has taken place.
+This is completed weekly or when required and outlines what learning opportunities that will be available that week and the intent behind those opportunities.
+This will include adult led learning times and child led time plan.
+This is influenced by feedback from the previous weeks plans and learning that has taken place.
 All planning should be kept on the server within Curriculum Planning – Early Years.
 Short Term Planning should be available in class for all the class team.

-Observations of the children will be made throughout and adults will respond in the moment.
-Observation will be recorded using Tapestry.
-Observations during adult led learning will also be recorded in writing and link to the desired learning objectives of the adult led activities.
-Proformas are on the server for this and available in class.
-These will be kept in the child’s learning journey and used to inform planning and target setting.
+Observations of the children will be made throughout the day and adults will respond in the moment.
+Observation will be recorded using Evidence for Learning.
+Observations during adult led learning may also be recorded in writing and link to the desired learning intent of the adult led activities.
+These will be used to inform planning and target setting.
 All staff working with the children will take part in observations and recording them.
-Each child should have one Tapestry observation of them each day (every two sessions for Nursery children) with a balance across all areas of development.
+Each child should have Evidence for Learning observations with a balance across all areas of development.
 Recorded observations should show new learning and wow moments.
 There is no requirement for a set number of observations to take place as our primary objective for our children is high quality interactions with adults.
 Adults need to spend time playing and learning with the children so we can guide them effectively in their next steps.

 Child Initiated learning